 Patches are software or firmware updates that address security issues and bugs in existing products.
 For example, the updates Microsoft released for Exchange Servers that address ProxyShell are patches.

-While manual patch management is possible, automation is a key enabler of many patch management best practices and scaling patch management to ensure coverage.
+While manual patch management is possible, automation is a key component of patch management best practices.
 Tools that can automate the discovery and deployment of patches make patch management more efficient and less error-prone.
-In fact, the Center for Internet Security (CIS) indicates that using automated tools is required to reach level 2 and level 3 patching and vulnerability management maturity.

 What are some common challenges in patch management?